 As long as I was all the way up there, I took side trip into in Bristlecone Pine country, up to 9,200′ to a spectacular overlook of the Owens River Valley.
 It’s a really cool spot, but with my breathing as bad as it is nowadays, the 200 yard hike to the viewpoint was really taxing.
 Getting old sucks.

 The drive down the mountain is VERY pretty – all of the Owens River Valley spread out before you.
 When I got phone reception I researched the very limited dinner options in Big Pine and chose the Country Kitchen.
 It wasn’t awesome, but it really wasn’t bad either.
 Got a Lagunitas draft and fish & chips and it was just fine.
 Then it was time for my date with disaster.
 A lawless Friday night campground too close to the highway and too close to LA – ground zero for motorized assholes.

 Another Inyo County campground along one of those "Creeks" controlled by LA Water Authority.
 Dusty and low tech, but very pretty.
-If you come on a summer weekend you run the rise of real asshole neighors.tonight:
+If you come on a summer weekend you run the risk of real asshole neighbors.tonight:

 Poor planning, I got here on a Friday night.
 It's very busy, crawling with kids and noisy trucks, and just now the loudest fucking ATV I ever heard.
 Real nice place other than that.